-Azadirachtin, the most active compound in neem can actually be sucked up and transported through the plant.
+Azadirachtin, the most active ingredient in neem can actually be sucked up and transported through the plant.
 This and many other natural chemicals in neem can make ANY plant feeding insect unable to feed or reproduce.
 It’s also a strong all natural insect repellent for plants.

-Is Neem Oil Safe For Pollinators?
+Is Neem Oil Safe For Bees?

 Effective concentrations don’t last much longer than a few days to two weeks.
 Of course depending on the size of the plant and the environmental conditions.